unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3115_cabin_heaters.md

 * The engine has not yet warmed up sufficiently.
 * The engine is not running, the master electrics switch is off or the battery is depleted.

-Note that sound playback will only cease once both F3 *and* F5, if applicable, enter an idle or disabled state.
+When F3 is idle, its controller's indicator *blinks* (unless the electrics are off, of course).
+Note that sound playback will only cease once both F3 (in CM) *and* F5, if applicable, have entered an idle or disabled state.
 ***
 [<sup>&#8592; 3.1.1.4 - Auxiliary heating</sup>](./3114_auxiliary_heating.md) <sup>|</sup> [<sup>Index</sup>](./0_index.md) <sup>|</sup> [<sup>3.1.2 - Passive functions &#8594;</sup>](./3_functionality_details.md#312passive-functions)